Skip to content

 {"status":"ok","source":"freebsd-jail"}

-Frontend serves HTML on port 80, reverse proxies /api/ to the backend on port 8081.
-Both run in separate jails sharing the same network namespace via the pod.
+The frontend serves HTML on port 80 and reverse proxies /api/ to the backend on port 8081.
+Both run in separate jails that share the same network namespace through the pod.
 Port 8080 on the host forwards to port 80 in the pod.
-The whole stack works.

 The architecture: